bhumii-ka/Deimos_task1/README.md

 - Initial Position Estimation

-  The turtlebot3_navigation.launch file launches amcl file which is an adaptive file that runs multiple scans and estimates the current location of the robot (probable positions are shown as green dots).
+  - The turtlebot3_navigation.launch file launches amcl file which is an adaptive file that runs multiple scans and estimates the current location of the robot (probable positions are shown as green dots).
-  <br>Click the ```2D Pose Estimate``` in Rviz to roughly provide the position of the robot on the map.<br>
+  - Click the ```2D Pose Estimate``` in Rviz to roughly provide the position of the robot on the map.
-  We can then run tele-op the turtlebot so that there would more sensor data to get a more probable position of the robot can be determined (see the accumulation of the green dots in one place).
+  - We can then run tele-op the turtlebot so that there would more sensor data to get a more probable position of the robot can be determined (see the accumulation of the green dots in one place).

 - Target Position

-  Once you get a good estimation of the initial position you can then `terminate tele-op` command and set a target position for the robot to reach using ```2D Nav Goal``` button in Rviz.
+  - Once you get a good estimation of the initial position you can then `terminate tele-op` command and set a target position for the robot to reach using ```2D Nav Goal``` button in Rviz.
-  <br>The path planning algorithm then makes a path for the robot, to follow, to reach the goal without hitting obstacles, which also gets updated as the robot moves further.<br>
+  - The path planning algorithm then makes a path for the robot, to follow, to reach the goal without hitting obstacles, which also gets updated as the robot moves further.
-  Once the robot reaches the target it stops and shows 'Goal Achieved' in the terminal
+  - Once the robot reaches the target it stops and shows 'Goal Achieved' in the terminal